Raffles Hotel: World War II

+Post-war

 In 1987, a century after it first opened, Austrian writer and researcher Andreas Augustin discovered the long lost original drawings of Raffles Hotel, hidden in a Singaporean archive.
 That year these drawings were published for the first time in the book The Raffles Treasury.
 Raffles Hotel was declared a National Monument by the Singapore government in 1987.

 In 1989, the hotel closed to undergo an extensive renovation that lasted two years and cost $160 million.
 The hotel reopened on 16 September 1991.
 While the hotel was restored to the grand style of its 1915 heyday, significant changes were made.
 All guest rooms were converted to suites.
 In addition, Long Bar, which was a favorite spot of celebrities such as Somerset Maugham, was relocated from the lobby to a new adjoining shopping arcade.
 The Long Bar is notable for patrons' unusual practice of throwing peanut casings onto the floor.
 Long Bar is also where the national cocktail, the Singapore Sling, was invented by bartender Ngiam Tong Boon.

+21st century

 On 18 July 2005, it was announced that Colony Capital LLC would purchase Raffles Holdings including the entire chain of Raffles Hotels, which included the Raffles Hotel, for $1.45 billion.
 In April 2010, it was reported that a Qatari sovereign wealth fund bought Raffles Hotel for $275 million.
 In addition to taking over the Raffles Hotel, the Qatar Investment Authority would inject $467 million into Fairmont Raffles Hotels International in exchange for a 40% stake in the luxury hotel chain.

 At one time, Raffles Hotel maintained a hotel museum.
 It displayed memorabilia such as photographs, silver and china items, postcards and menus, as well as old and rare editions of the works of the famous writers who had stayed there.
 The museum also displayed photographs of its famous guests and visitors.
 The Raffles Hotel Museum closed in 2012.
 In December 2015, the Fairmont/Raffles brands were purchased by the French multinational hotel group AccorHotels.

 A major renovation of the hotel was undertaken starting January 2017, and the hotel closed in December 2017 to allow renovation work to proceed.
 The rooms were refurbished and soundproofed, and the number of suites increased from 103 to 115.
 New technologies were incorporated and a new marble floor was installed.
 Its various food and beverage outlets were revamped, and the Writer's Bar formerly in a corner of the lobby given its own space.
 Its former Jubilee Theatre was transformed into a ballroom.
 The hotel reopened on 1 August 2019.